 Virbhadra Singh continued his verbal attack on state BJP as he called party a divided house.
-Senior congress leader Virbhadra Singh also blamed the Dhumal Govt for protecting land mafias, political vendetta and regionalism in the state.
+Senior Congress leader Virbhadra Singh also blamed the Dhumal Govt for protecting land mafias, political vendetta and regionalism in the state.

 In the parivartan rally, organised by Balh MLA Parkash Chaudhary, Virbhadra Singh blamed that the Dhumal Govt had sold land along the national highways from Mahatpur in Una to Dharamsala and from Parwanoo in Solan to Shimla to “outsiders” through benami transactions.
 If returned to power, the Congress would probe these deals, he said.
 He declared Chaudhary as the party candidate from Balh.

-While addressing the rally Virbhadra Singh again adviced his own patty to learn a lesson from election results of Uttarakhand, UP and Punjab and allot the ticket only to winning candidates.
+While addressing the rally Virbhadra Singh again advised his own patty to learn a lesson from election results of Uttarakhand, UP and Punjab and allot the ticket only to winning candidates.
 He said that

 “Had we given the ticket to right candidates, we would have retained power in the last Assembly elections,”